-During my year of researching many topics that deal with death and loss I interviewed several people who had involvement with purchasing a headstone and I asked for their thoughts on this experience.
+During my years of researching topics that deal with death and loss I interviewed many people who had involvement with purchasing a headstone or grave marker.
+I asked for their thoughts on this experience.
 The people I spoke with had applicable experiences prior to a death, after a death or during the dying process.
 Some people bought their own headstone while others chose for someone after the death.

-- “Do I like it now, will I like it later?” was the question one person said to themself
+- “Do I like it now; will I like it later?” was the question one person said to themselves.

-Comments when asked “What you would have done differently”;
+When asked, “What you would have done differently?”
+I heard;

 I provide this information to help you better understand the process